How to remortgage to buy another property in the UK or abroad

 Remortgaging your home to buy a business

-A bank may be more willing to lend if you have a partner who is still in employment who can support the extra borrowing or if your business starts as a sideline initially.
+A bank may be more willing to lend if you have a partner who is still in employment and can support the extra borrowing or if you continue to work to keep your income and start your venture as a sideline initially.

 You also need to have a good business plan and strategy in place as you will need to pay the extra interest payments as soon as the remortgage is approved, while your actual idea may take time to start making money.